chrislorando/chrislorando/README.md

 📍 **Web Developer** | Jakarta, Indonesia 🇮🇩

 ## About Me
-I'm a dedicated backend developer with a passion for building scalable web applications.
+I'm a dedicated full stack developer with a passion for building scalable web applications.
 Currently, I'm enhancing my skills on private company and some private projects and diving deep into the realms of **TALL Stack**

 ## Professional Journey
 - 👨‍💻 Full Stack and Backend Developer at a dynamic company in Jakarta.